nchizz/drag_n_drop/readme.md

-# drag and drop on js witout backend
+# drag and drop on js without backend